UMAprotocol/UMIPs/Implementations/jarvis-lp.md

 7. Multiply each LP reserve token balance from Step 6 with its price from Step 5 for each evaluation timestamp.
 8. Sum both LP reserve balance values from Step 7 to get the total value of the pool in terms of `TVLCurrency` at the latest available block at or before each evaluation timestamp.
 9. Calculate the average from the daily values in Step 8 to obtain the LP TVL in terms of `TVLCurrency`.
 10. Apply floor rounding on the output from step 9 using instructions from [UMIP-117](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-117.md) and `Rounding` parameter passed in ancillary data.
-As an example, if `Rounding` parameter was -6 and the output from step 9 was USD 800,000, the value should be rounded down to 0.
-Alternatively, if the output from step 9 was USD 1,200,000, the value should be rounded down to 1,000,000.
+As an example, if `Rounding` parameter was -6 and the output from step 9 was USD 3,800,000, the value should be rounded down to 3,000,000.
+Alternatively, if the output from step 9 was USD 2,200,000, the value should be rounded down to 2,000,000.

-## Intended Application
+## Post-Processing

 It is intended to deploy the documented KPI options on Polygon using [LSP contract](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/long-short-pair/LongShortPair.sol) with `General_KPI` price identifier approved in [UMIP-117](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-117.md).
 The contracts would use [Linear LSP FPL](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/common/financial-product-libraries/long-short-pair-libraries/LinearLongShortPairFinancialProductLibrary.sol) with the `lowerBound` set to 0 and `upperBound` set to 4,000,000.

+With the intention of providing a minimum payout, if the LP TVL is below or equal to USD 2,000,000 after the necessary rounding is applied, voters should return 1,000,000.
+For values greater than USD 2,000,000, floor rounding should be used to calculate the returned value.
 As an illustration, based on the intended ancillary data above, `upperBound` would be set to 4,000,000 implying the following payouts:
-* LP TVL below or equal to USD 1,000,000 would have returned 0 and long KPI option holders would receive 0 payout;
-* LP TVL above USD 1,000,000 and below or equal to USD 2,000,000 would have returned 1,000,000 and long KPI option holders would receive 1,000,000/4,000,000=25% of `collateralPerPair` for each token;
+* LP TVL below or equal to USD 2,000,000 would have returned 1,000,000 and long KPI option holders would receive 1,000,000/4,000,000=25% of `collateralPerPair` for each token;
 * LP TVL above USD 2,000,000 and below or equal to USD 3,000,000 would have returned 2,000,000 and long KPI option holders would receive 2,000,000/4,000,000=50% of `collateralPerPair` for each token;
 * LP TVL above USD 3,000,000 and below or equal to USD 4,000,000 would have returned 3,000,000 and long KPI option holders would receive 3,000,000/4,000,000=75% of `collateralPerPair` for each token;
 * LP TVL above USD 4,000,000 would have returned 4,000,000 and long KPI option holders would receive 4,000,000/4,000,000=100% of `collateralPerPair` for each token;